raganwald/raganwald.github.com/index.md

 - As the Technical Product Manager for JProbe Threadalyzer, I performed user research, developed the value proposition, and designed the product.

-- As the Program Manager for the [JProbe Suite], I collaborated with Sales and Marketing Product Management on prioritization and positioning, acted as the media contact for feature-detailed interviews and demos, and manned the booth at JavaOne.
+- As the Program Manager for the JProbe Suite, I collaborated with Sales and Marketing Product Management on prioritization and positioning, acted as the media contact for feature-detailed interviews and demos, and manned the booth at JavaOne.

 - At Github, I created the prose-specific heuristics, designed and developed the user experience, and shipped [rich prose diffs].